Mother-in-law wears wedding dress - "Are you still talking to her?"

 Munich – If you want to tie the knot, you’re hoping for a lavish party.
 The wedding should be the best day of a couple’s life – unless the groom cancels the wedding out of hand.
 To celebrate this properly, family members and friends are usually also present.
 But they don’t always create the best atmosphere.

 If wedding guests misbehave, the supposedly most beautiful day can end in disaster.
 Everyone knows that things don’t always go smoothly at weddings.
-Apparently, the well-known US talk show host Jimmy Kimmel was also aware of this when he started a Twitter call: “Tell a funny or strange story about a wedding you were at,” he wrote.
+The well-known US talk show host Jimmy Kimmel was apparently also aware of this when he started a Twitter call: “Tell a funny or strange story about a wedding you were at,” he wrote.

 Bride stunned at her own wedding – mother-in-law appears in a white wedding dress